Glee: The 3D Concert Movie: Box office

 The film opened exclusively in 3D in 2,040 theaters.
 It performed below expectations in its opening weekend, earning just $5.7 million and failing to appear in the box office top 10.
 The film was expected to open in the $10–12 million range.
 As of September 29, 2011, the film had grossed $11,862,398 domestically and $18,252,398 worldwide, based on a $9 million budget.
 In the United States, the film is the seventh highest-grossing music concert film of all time.

 Home media

 The film was released by 20th Century Fox Home Entertainment on DVD, though the DVD version is not identical to the film.
 At a press conference the day of the film's premiere, Ryan Murphy said, "We're doing another version in a couple of weeks on DVD".
 One announced difference between the versions is that Jane Lynch (Sue Sylvester), who does not appear in the film, does appear in the video.
 The film was released on December 20, 2011, in the United States, in DVD, Blu-ray, and 2-disc 3D Blu-ray formats.
 The UK edition, in these formats, was released earlier, on December 5, 2011.
-The movie was released in Australia on December 7, 2011.
+The film was released on Blu-ray in Australia on December 7, 2011.